Sokoudjou

-Rameau Thierry Sokoudjou Nkamhoua (/fr/; born April 18, 1984), mostly billed simply as Sokoudjou, is a Cameroonian former professional mixed martial artist.
+Rameau Thierry Sokoudjou Nkamhoua (/fr/; born April 18, 1984), mostly billed simply as Sokoudjou, is a Cameroonian-born French and American former professional mixed martial artist.
 A professional competitor from 2006 to 2017, Sokoudjou is the former KSW Light Heavyweight Champion, and has also competed for PRIDE, the UFC, WEC, Affliction, Strikeforce, K-1, DREAM and Bellator.

 Background

 Born and raised in Cameroon, Sokoudjou began training in judo at the age of five and was talented, winning three consecutive junior national championships from 1997 to 1999 in his home country.
 Growing up, he had actually wanted to get involved with boxing or kickboxing but his parents would not allow it because they thought the competition was too violent.
 Sokoudjou moved to the United States in 2001 to pursue his career in judo.

 Mixed martial arts career

 PRIDE Fighting Championships

 In his PRIDE debut at PRIDE 33, Sokoudjou fought Brazilian fighter Antônio Rogério Nogueira, and the much-less experienced Sokoudjou was a 16-1 underdog.
 To start the match, the Cameroonian threw a series of high kicks before landing an excellent combination that knocked out "Lil Nog" at just 23 seconds into the first round in a shocking upset.
 This made Sokoudjou the first fighter to finish the younger Nogueira brother.
 Sokoudjou's victory is considered to be one of the biggest upsets in mixed martial arts history, as well as arguably the biggest win of Sokoudjou's career to date.